babaid/AAPerturb/README.md

 To produce output that is useful, a preprocessing step may be required, which includes removal of waters, deprotonation and residue renumbering.
 This is crucial to the main program, as the less atoms there are the less expensive calculations get, and I use the most simple conversion between residue numbers in the PDB files and residues in my data structures, which is a shift of the indices to start at 0.
-So the residue numbering has to start in each chain at 1.
+So the residue numbering has to start in each chain at 1 and there also shouldnt be any alternate locations for amino acids (this caused me too many headaches when I forgot about them).
 There is a pdbcleaner available, which takes a batch of pdb files and saves their cleaned versions in some predefined directory.
 It also leaves some remarks in the cleaned file, that people who look at it know that it was modified.
 The pdbcleaner program can be built by: